From Scraps To Snacks: Pulp Left Over From Juice Bars Is Reborn In New Foods

 "Sixty-five to 70 percent is juice, and the rest is dry pomace," says Forager CEO Stephen Williamson.
 "That pomace was getting put into compost."

-According to Forager co-founder Jean-Charles Hanley, each week the company processes 4,000 pounds of pomace, the fruit and vegetable fibers left over after pressing.
+According to Forager co-founder John-Charles Hanley, each week the company processes 4,000 pounds of pomace, the fruit and vegetable fibers left over after pressing.
 Like the USC graduates, Williamson also began experimenting with the pulp in his own kitchen.

 "We took our pomace and dehydrated it and mixed it with ancient grains and seeds," he explains.
 "I fried a cracker and said, 'This doesn't taste bad.'
 I tried to make a tortilla and just experimented, literally, on a Wolf stove, as you would expect anybody at home cooking to do."